pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

-Counting the number of Roads and Buildings ...............................................................................
+TODO move to chapter 3 Counting the number of Roads and Buildings ...............................................................................

 .. literalinclude:: ../scripts/un_sdg/sdg3/all_exercises_sdg1.sql